zuozhenggh/learning-library/data-management-library/database/hybrid-adg/deploy-adg-lvm/deploy-adg-lvm.md

 # Deploy ADG Process

+## Introduction
 This procedure is basically the same as migrating the database from on-premise to OCI.
 The Data Guard setup for a Single Instance (SI) or RAC should be the same.
 In the following steps you will setup Data Guard from an SI on-premise to an SI in the cloud infrastructure.
 If you want to setup Data Guard from an SI on-premise to a 2-Node RAC in the cloud infrastructure or RAC on-premise to an SI in the cloud infrastructure please refer to the whitepaper [hybrid-dg-to-oci-5444327](https://www.oracle.com/technetwork/database/availability/hybrid-dg-to-oci-5444327.pdf).

-##Prerequisites
+Estimated Lab Time: 30 minutes.

+### Objectives

+-   Manually Delete the standby Database Created by Tooling
+-   Copy the Password File and wallet file to the standby
+-   Configure Static Listeners
+-   TNS Entries for Redo Transport
+-   Instantiate the Standby Database
+-   Clear all online and standby redo logs
+-   Configure Data Guard broker

+### Prerequisites

 This lab assumes you have already completed the following labs:

-- Prepare On Premise Database (with LVM)
+- Prepare On Premise Database
-- Provision DBCS on OCI
+- Provision DBCS on OCI (with LVM)
 - Setup Connectivity between on-premise and DBCS

 **Note: The following steps is for the cloud database using LVM for the storage management in Lab5.
 If you chose ASM for the storage, please use the other Lab for ASM.**

-##Step 1: Manually Delete the Database Created by Tooling
+## **Step 1:** Manually Delete the standby Database Created by Tooling

 Please perform the below operations to delete the starter database files in the cloud and we will restore the on-premise database using RMAN.